MiZiDD-76/WS1228B_Demo/README.md

 "MOSI", and starts waiting again.

 A python demo application simulates moving "sprites" on the strip and sends a new frame every 1/60s.
-The data format is one byte per RGB value for each LED:
+The data format is: datalength + one byte per RGB value for each LED:

+  lowbyte(data_length), highbyte(data_length)
   R1 G1 B1 R2 G2 B3 ....
 Rn Gn Bn.

+If data_length is zero, all LEDs will be turned off.

+If a 2 sec timeout occurs, before all expected data bytes (including high byte of data_length) are received, all LEDs will be switched off and a new data frame is expected.

 ## Hardware